 British merchant shipping was governed by many Acts of Parliament and regulations made under their provisions.
 This page provides a

-summary of the main acts and (where possible) links to copies of the Act.
+summary of the main acts up to 1906 and (where possible) links to copies of the Act.

 Current legislation is available at legislation.gov.uk.